Incorrect behaviour of types.dt_lua_tag_t.#

 #types.dt_lua_tag_t) returns the number of images attached with that tag plus 1

-#3 Updated by Christian G about 1 month ago
+#3 Updated by Christian G almost 2 years ago

 I did some further tests.
 Since I also observed problems using

 types.dt_lua_tag_t before, I tried this again with your example script.
 I changed lines 18 - 21 from